TIBCOSoftware/snappydata/docs/aqp_aws.md

 ![STEP](./Images/AWS_clustername.png)

 2. Enter a name of an existing EC2 KeyPair.
 This enables SSH access to the cluster.
 Refer to the Amazon documentation for more information on  [generating your own key pair](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).<br>
 ![STEP](./Images/aws_ec2keypair.png)

- 3. Select an instance based on the capacity that you require. <br>
+3. Select an instance based on the capacity that you require.
 ![STEP](./Images/aws_instancetype.png)

 4. Enter the size of the EBS storage volume to be attached to the Amazon EC2 instance in the **EBS Volume Size(gigabytes)** field.